barstoolbluz/postgres-metabase/README.md

 1. **Connection fails**:
    - Verify your PostgreSQL server is running with `flox services status postgres`
+   - Check the logs of your PostgreSQL service with `flox services logs postgres`
    - Check your connection details in the PostgreSQL configuration

 2. **Configuration issues**: